codecrafters-io/build-your-own-redis/solutions/haskell/06-set_get/explanation.md

 We check also that the request contains `set` in its first element.
 Since set requires two additional inputs, a `key` and a `value`, we expect the number of elements of that array to be three.

-When both of these checks were successful, we extract a key and a value and return them as part of the `set` function.
+When both of these checks were successful, we extract a key and a value and return the type `Command` with its corresponding `Set key value`.
 This is similar to echo, just with an additional element.

 ```haskell